apache/trafficcontrol/docs/source/api/v5/cdns.rst

 :dnssecEnabled: ``true`` if DNSSEC is enabled on this CDN, otherwise ``false``
 :domainName:    Top Level Domain name within which this CDN operates
 :id:            The integral, unique identifier for the CDN
-:lastUpdated:   Date and time when the CDN was last modified in :rfc:`3339`
+:lastUpdated:   Date and time when the CDN was last modified in :rfc:`3339` Format

+	.. versionchanged:: 5.0
+		Prior to version 5.0 of the API, this field was in :ref:`non-rfc-datetime`.

 :name:        The name of the CDN
 :ttlOverride: A :abbr:`TTL (Time To Live)` value, in seconds, that, if set, overrides all set TTL values on :term:`Delivery Services` in this :abbr:`CDN (Content Delivery Network)`

 .. code-block:: http
 	:caption: Response Example